zyxw59/conlang_fmt/README.md

 ###### Table

-- `id`: The ID to assign to the table.
-  If the table has a title, defaults to `table-` plus the title, with spaces replaced by dashes, and with a number appended to ensure uniqueness.
-  Otherwise, defaults to `table-n`, where _n_ is the number of the table.
 - `nonumber`: Do not number this table.
-  If set, and the `id` parameter is not set, and the table lacks a title, the table's ID will be set to `table-nonumber`, with a number appended to ensure uniqueness.
-- `class`: The CSS classes to apply to this table.

 ###### Column

 - `header`: If set, the row will be considered a header row, and the cells will be `<th scope="row">` elements.
-- `class`: The CSS classes to apply to this column.
-  Because columns are not logical parent elements of cells, these classes will be added to each cell in the column.
+> Note about `class`: Because columns are not logical parent elements of cells,
+> classes will be added to each cell in the column.
-  These classes will not be applied to any multi-column cells.
+> These classes will not be applied to any multi-column cells.

 ###### Row

 - `header`: If set, the row will be considered a header row, and the cells will be `<th scope="col">` elements.
-- `class`: The CSS classes to apply to this row.
-  These classes will be applied to the containing `<tr>` element, and _do_ apply to multi-row cells.
+> Note about `class`: Classes are applied to the containing `<tr>`
+> element, and _do_ apply to multi-row cells starting in this row.

 ###### Cell